-Progressive Intervention and Discipline-Effective disciplinary responses refrain from interrupting a student's education to the greatest extent possible.
-The goal of restorative interventions and discipline is changing, not simply managing, behavior.
+Progressive Interventions and Discipline Consequences- Effective disciplinary responses interventions and consequences refrain from interrupting a student's education to the greatest extent possible.
+The goal of restorative interventions and is to changing change, not simply managing manage, behavior.
 Every reasonable effort should be made to correct inappropriate student behavior using logical consequences and restorative responses, examined through a mental health and trauma lens.
-Inappropriate behavior may be symptomatic of underlying problems that students are experiencing, like trauma or academic challenges. trauma, academic challenges, or a student's disability.
+Inappropriate behavior may be symptomatic of underlying problems that students are experiencing, like trauma, academic challenges, or a student's disability.
 It is critical that all staff be sensitive to issues that may influence student behavior and respond in ways that are most supportive of student needs.
-This may require the involvement of school counselors, outside support agencies, or mental health practitioners psychologists, or members of the Admission and Release Committee.
+This mayrequire the involvement of school counselors, outside sup-port agencies, mental health practitioners, psychologists, or members of the Admissions and Release Committee (ARC).

-The interventions and disciplinary responses described here
+The interventions and disciplinary responses consequences described here should be carefully matched to the needs of the student and the overall context of the situation.
+Significant plinary action consequences, such as out-of-school suspension, is used for the most serious situations.
+When an exclusionary disciplinary response consequence, is used (e.g., inschool suspension, out-of-school suspension), it should be paired with one or more interventions (e.g., referral to staff, parent conference, mediation).

-should be carefully matched to the needs of the student and the overall context of the situation.
-Significant disciplinary action, such as out-of-school suspension, is used for the most serious situations.
-When an exclusionary disciplinary response is used (e.g., in-school suspension, out-of-school suspension), it should be paired with one or more interventions (e.g., referral to staff, parent conference, mediation).
-Consequences that are paired with meaningful and developmentally appropriate instruction and guidance offer students the space to make mistakes, learn from them, and receive support to change their behavior over time.
-When a specific student behavior does not change using the lowest identified level of intervention and/or discipline-or the behavior increases in frequency, intensity, or duration-the next level of intervention/disciplinary response is used.
-The progressive approach to intervention and discipline can apply to some Level 4 offenses.
+Consequences that are paired with meaningful and developmentally appropriate instruction and guidance offer studentsthe space to make mistakes, learn from them, and receive support to change their behavior over time.
+When a specific student behavior does not change using the lowest identified level of intervention and/or discipline consequences,-or the behavior increases in frequency, intensity, or duration-the next level of intervention/disciplinary response consequence is used.
+The progressive approach to intervention and disciplin consequences can apply to some Level 4 offenses incidents.
 However, the safety of students and staff will always be an important consideration.
-Additionally, as in any school-related setting, incidents occurring on the

-All interventions and disciplinary responses should be selected, implemented, and assessed to help students do the following regardless of setting:
+All interventions and disc s consequences should be selected, implemented, and assessed to help students. do thefollowing regardless of setting:

-Understand why the behavior is unacceptable and the harm it has caused
+Understand why the behavior is ate and the harm it has caused